 This is a really cool feature that I haven’t seen at most other managed WordPress hosts and a big point in Pressable’s favor.

 The Pressable API is a REST-based API.
-We accept form-encoded request bodies and return JSON-encoded responses.
-Our API is used by our customers for building custom user interfaces and automating day-to-day operations.
+Pressable can accept form-encoded request bodies and return JSON-encoded responses.
+The API is used by customers who are building custom user interfaces and automating day-to-day operations.
 Documentation on our API is extensive.

 For more advanced users and developers, the Git tab lets you enter a GitHub repository to automatically deploy your site from that repository.

 Finally, the Logs tab lets you view PHP logs and Webserver logs.